Trance Energy

-Energy (formerly known as Trance Energy) was a Dutch trance event featuring trance music DJs from around the world.
+Trance Energy was a Dutch trance event featuring trance music DJs from around the world.
 It was organized by ID&T and was held since 1999 in various venues in the Netherlands.
+In 2011, ID&T changed the concept and renamed the festival to "Energy", opening the festival to other genres from Trance only.

 History

 The event was founded in 1999.
 Traditionally, there was a "small" edition and a big edition each year.
 In 2002, the small edition failed to sell out its 20,000-person ticket capacity (only 15,000 tickets were sold) and thereafter, Trance Energy was only held once annually, at the Jaarbeurs convention center in Utrecht, where it has been sold out each year up to 2009.
 The festival gained "cult" status among trance fans.
 In 2010, it failed to sell out by slight margins since it was organized on Easter week end and this was problematic for some foreign visitors (especially from Poland).

+While audience in the first years was mostly Dutch, there were subsequently many international visitors, mainly from the European Union but sometimes from other areas around the world.
+This is due to the festival earning worldwide fame thanks to bootlegs of DJ mixes and some official videos of former editions.
+At the 2010 edition, it has been quoted by ID&T that more than 40% of the audience was not Dutch.

-In 2011, ID&T changed the concept and renamed the festival to "Energy the network", opening the festival to other genres from Trance only.
+In 2011, ID&T changed the concept and renamed the festival to "Energy", opening the festival to other genres from Trance only.
 The change was announced in September 2010, and labelled as a simple "name change".
+However, it wasn't just that and non-trance artists were included in the line-up.
 This change caused controversy and was very negatively greeted on internet forums.
 Meanwhile, one ID&T competitor launched a Trance only festival in the Netherlands.
-As a result, attendance declined steadily with edition 2011 and 2012 being not sold out by large margins.
-(Only half of 2012 tickets were sold).
+As a result, attendance declined steadily with edition 2011 and 2012 being not sold out by large margins (only half of 2012 tickets were sold).
 In 2013, the event was moved to the Ziggo Dome, a smaller venue in Amsterdam and still it failed to sell out.
-There has been no announcement of a 2014 edition up to this date.
-Yet ID&T has not announced cancellation of the event like they usually do.
+There was no announcement of a 2014 edition.

-While audience in the first years was mostly Dutch, there were subsequently many international visitors, mainly from the European Union but sometimes from other areas around the world.
-This is due to the festival earning worldwide fame thanks to bootlegs of DJ mixes and some official videos of former editions.
-At the 2010 edition, it has been quoted by ID&T that more than 40% of the audience was not Dutch.

-In 2017, ID&T announced the return of Trance Energy.
+In 2017, Trance Energy "returned" as a stage at Tomorrowland, also organized by ID&T. In 2018, Trance Energy was a stage at Tomorrowland and Mysteryland too.
+Since then, Trance Energy has remained at Mysteryland.